dracoetareas/dracoetareas/README.md

 ◦ SpringBoot
 • ✔ Ask me about anything, i could help you!!
 • Outside tech, 🎮love playing videogames and 🎵 listening to music
-• 👾 Additionally, I'm studying for a C1 certification and trying to improve my front-end skills!
+• 👾 Additionally, I'm studying for a C1 English certification and trying to improve my front-end skills!
 • 📫 Reach out to me at ---
 <br/>
 <br/>